-All pesticides used as seed treatments are approved for that use.
-Pesticides undergo roughly 100 safety studies before they are approved.
-As EPA reviews the use of a pesticide for specific crops, the approval of the use of the pesticide as a seed treatment for those crops is part of that registration process.
-Since seed is already regulated by USDA and individual states, further regulating seed as a pesticide would put a tremendous burden on growers, with no additional proven benefit to health or the environment.
-Many other products are regulated in this manner, such as lumber, telephone poles and kitchen sponges.
+All pesticides used as seed treatments are approved by EPA for the specific use as a seed treatment.
+As EPA reviews the use of a pesticide for specific crops, the approval of use as a seed treatment for specific crops becomes part of that registration process.
+Since seed is already regulated by USDA and individual states, further regulating seed in one state as a pesticide would be a costly regulatory complication for NY growers, with no additional proven benefit to health or the environment.
+Many other products, so called "treated articles" are regulated in this manner, such as lumber, telephone poles and kitchen sponges.